Early Exit

 The point is not about winning or losing.
 I have participated in that Game long enough, and there were moments I felt satisfied with.
 However, continuing to produce results within the same structure indefinitely is not realistic.
 So I decided to step away before deterioration sets in.

-I choose to use my time and resources not to sustain competition, but for myself, my family, and those who are extremely close to me.
+I choose to use my time and resources not to sustain competition, but for myself, my family, and those closest to me.
 That condition is what “Early Exit” means to me now.

 ________________________________________